 “Butler County is a really small county, and we do not have many students come here, and we have a really small alumni base,” Whittinghill said.
 “The fact that he is supporting people from home is really cool.
 I am so appreciative of his support.”

 Butler County was a great place to grow up, Moore said.
-However, as an engineering major, he did not have many options in Butler County once he graduated from UK in 1979.
-In 1980, he began working for Booker Associates in Louisville, Kentucky, developing sanitation, storm water and floodplain systems.
+However, as an engineering major, he did not have many options in Butler County once he graduated from UK in December 1979.
+In January 1980, he began working for Booker Associates in St. Louis, Missouri, developing sanitation, storm water and floodplain systems.
 He then was recruited by the St. Louis Metropolitan Sewer District in Missouri, where he worked for 32 years.

 “I never expected to leave Kentucky, but UK prepared me for the job market,” Moore said.
 “My college education taught me to manage my time, be organized, set goals and work hard to always be the best.
 It gave me a skillset that allowed me to compete with the best people in engineering.
 That emboldened me and allowed me to grow in my career.”

-After he moved to Missouri, Moore began a master’s program at the University of Missouri-Rolla, where he later became an adjunct engineering professor in 2000 and then moved to Washington University in 2006.
-Once he retired from the sewer district in 2017, he joined Washington University full time.
+After he moved to Missouri, Moore began a master’s program at the University of Missouri-Rolla, where he later became an adjunct engineering professor in 2000.
+He began teaching as an adjunct engineering instructor at Washington University in 2006.
+Once he retired from the sewer district in 2017, he joined Washington University as a full-time senior lecturer and the civil engineering program director for the UMSL/WashU Joint Engineering Undergraduate Program.

 “You never know what doors will be opened for you,” Moore said.
 “I have always tried to mentor and grow young engineers, and working as a professor is one more way that I can help young people be successful.”